Close Menu

 Margot Robbie and Collin Farrell star in A Big Bold Beautiful Journey

 With the unforgivable needle drops (the use of “First Days of My Life” by Bright Eyes is abhorrent), undergrad theater-kid style nonsense, and the stiff performance of one of its leads, A Big Bold Beautiful Journey was never going to be a masterpiece.
-But it might’ve been salvageable if not for a script that clearly needed more passes through.
+However, it might’ve been salvageable if not for a script that clearly needed further editing.
 As it is, it’s a half-story, more concerned with montages and snapshots than building out a story with a narrative, a point, and real characters to embody it.

 A Big Bold Beautiful Journey arrives in theaters September 19.